scubamikejax904/Synology-Slideshow-HTTP-based/README.md

 - ✅ **Supported Media:** JPEG, PNG, WebP, GIF (animated)
 - ⚠️ **Video Support:** Not included due to high bandwidth/buffering impact.
 Use optimized GIFs instead.
 - ⚠️ **Tag API:** Direct `general_tag_id` filtering is ignored by Synology.
 Use the Conditional Album workaround above.
 - 🔐 **Security:** The admin UI requires token authentication.
-Do not expose port `13535` publicly without a reverse proxy & HTTPS.
+Do not expose your port publicly without a reverse proxy & HTTPS.
 - 💾 **Persistence:** `config.json` and `.env` survive container rebuilds.
 Docker images can be safely removed/rebuilt.

 ---